MicrosoftDocs/azure-docs/articles/devtest-labs/devtest-lab-resize-vm.md

 Azure DevTest Labs supports changing the size of a lab virtual machine (VM), based on changing needs for CPU, network, or disk performance.
 This article describes how to resize a lab VM.

 > [!NOTE]
 > The resize feature complies with lab policy for [allowed VM sizes](devtest-lab-set-lab-policy.md#set-allowed-virtual-machine-sizes).
-You can resize a VM only to sizes that the lab allows.
+You can resize a VM only to sizes that lab policy allows.

 ## Stop the VM